drawing of a streetcar depot

 Funding

-Full-time Research Interns will receive a stipend of $8,000 for the Summer.
-An additional $1,500 need-based supplement is available for qualified students
+Full-time Research Interns will receive a stipend of $8,500 for the Summer.

-The form will ask you to:
+The application will ask you to:

 1. Identify which faculty you would be most interested in interning with (you may indicate up to 3).